Codimension 2 cycles on products of projective homogeneous surfaces: Introduction

-As a first step in determining torsion in codimension $2$ cycles on the product of flag varieties, we consider in this paper the product of two dimensional flag varieties of the same type.
+We consider in this paper the product of two dimensional flag varieties of the same type.
 For an integer $n\geq 1$, this can be divided into two classes: the set of all products of $n$ Severi-Brauer surfaces, denoted by $\SBS_{n}$ and the set of all products of $n$ quadric surfaces, denoted by $\QS_{n}$.
-The latter has a special subclass $\PQ_{n}$ consisting of all product of $n$ Pfister quadric surfaces.
-Here, we view the product of two conics as the product of two Pfister quadric surfaces since they have the same torsion subgroup in codimension $2$ cycles by \cite[Corollary 2.5]{IzhKar98}.
-To measure the size of the torsion subgroup of codimension $2$ cycles, we introduce the following notation: $\cM(\cA)=\max_{X\in \cA} |\CH^{2}(X)_{\tors}|$, where $\cA$ is any of $\SBS_{n}$, $\QS_{n}$, and $\PQ_{n}$.
-Hence, the torsion subgroup of any element of $\cA$ is an elementary abelian group whose order is a divisor of $\cM(\cA)$.
-We denote by $\C_{n}$ the set of all products of $n$ conics, thus we have $\cM(\PQ_{n})=\cM(\C_{n})$.
+The latter has a special subclass $\PQ_{n}$ consisting of all products of $n$ Pfister quadric surfaces.
+Here, we view the product of two conics as the product of two Pfister quadric surfaces as they have the same torsion subgroup in $\CH^{2}$ by \cite[Corollary 2.5]{IzhKar98}.
+To measure the order of the torsion subgroup of codimension $2$ cycles, we introduce the following notation: $\cM(\cA)=\max_{X\in \cA}\{ |\CH^{2}(X)_{\tors}|\}$, where $\cA=\SBS_{n}$ or $\QS_{n}$ or $\PQ_{n}$.
+Hence, the group $\CH^{2}(X)_{\tors}$ for any $X\in \cA$ is an elementary abelian group whose order is a divisor of $\cM(\cA)$.
+We denote by $\C_{n}$ the set of all products of $n$ conics, thus $\cM(\PQ_{n})=\cM(\C_{n})$.